gianmarcopicarella/opengl-renderer/README.md

 # OpenGL renderer
-An serie of exercises aimed to better learn OpenGL and 3d math with c++
+A project aimed to better learn low-level OpenGL and 3d math with c++